Suvarnamaddi/personal-portfolio/README.md

 - **GitHub**: [My GitHub](https://github.com/Suvarnamaddi)

 ## License
 This portfolio website is for personal use and learning purposes.
-Feel free to use and modify it according to your needs.
+Feel free to use and modify it according to your needs .